usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/golden-create.rst

 			net user Administrator /logonpasswordchg:yes
 			---

-	8. For Windows 2012 and 2012R create a file as follows.
+	8. For Windows 2012 and 2012R, you can optionally change the password of the admin user at the first boot by creating a file as follows.
 Note that the admin user name may be different depending on the environment.
 Please replace ``Administrator`` in the script with the appropriate one.

 		.. code-block:: shell